ganeti/ganeti/man/gnt-node.rst

 ``hvstate`` options are described in **ganeti**(7), and are used to set the properties of the new node.

+The command performs some operations that change the state of the master and the new node, like copying certificates and starting the node daemon on the new node, or updating ``/etc/hosts`` on the master node.
+If the command fails at a later stage, it doesn't undo such changes.
+This should not be a problem, as a successful run of ``gnt-node add`` will bring everything back in sync.

 Example::

     # gnt-node add node5.example.com